pangduckwai/PiDisplay/README.md

 * Choose 'Yes'

 ### Enable the I2C interface
-I'm not sure if this is necessary, but well what the hack...
+Not sure if this is necessary, but well what the hack...
 * `sudo raspi-config`
 * Go to '5 Interfacing Options'
 * Go to 'P5 I2C'